totalpave/chromium-crosswalk/docs/linux_debugging.md

     BROWSER_WRAPPER='xterm -e gdb --args' out/Debug/browser_tests

-### Replicating Trybot Slowness
+### Replicating try bot Slowness

-Trybots are pretty stressed, and can sometimes expose timing issues you can't normally reproduce locally.
+Try bots are pretty stressed, and can sometimes expose timing issues you can't normally reproduce locally.

 You can simulate this by shutting down all but one of the CPUs (http://www.cyberciti.biz/faq/debian-rhel-centos-redhat-suse-hotplug-cpu/) and running a CPU loading tool (e.g., http://www.devin.com/lookbusy/).
 Now run your test.
-It will run slowly, but any flakiness found by the trybot should replicate locally now - and often nearly 100% of the time.
+It will run slowly, but any flakiness found by the try bot should replicate locally now - and often nearly 100% of the time.

 ## Logging